inclusive-design/wecount.inclusivedesign.ca/src/collections/views/the-future-of-work-and-disability.md

   understand and examine intersecting topics of AI, automation, standards and employment as they relate to persons with disabilities.
 tags:
+  - AI
-  - Future of Work
+  - Disability
-  - FWD
+  - Employment
 ---
 ![](/uploads/FWD-logoE-for-processing@4x-1.png)